-The Vancouver GHG and Heat Energy Limits are based on typical weather patterns.
+The Vancouver GHGI and HEI Limits are based on typical weather patterns.
 In years with abnormally cold winters, buildings will likely be required to use more heating energy than they will under typical weather conditions.
-In those years, the City of Vancouver will make an adjustment to the Carbon and Heat Energy Limits accordingly.
-A year with an abnormally cold winter will be defined as any year where the Heating Degree Days (HDD) deviate from the median by more than 5%.
-Since 1998, the HDD have ranged from 2,497 to 3,043 with a median HDD of 2,844.
-The coldest winter during this period only deviated from the median HDD by 7% and the HDD has deviated from the median by 5% or more (colder) twice.
-These weather normalized GHG and Heat Energy Limits will be calculated and published by the City with no need for any additional action from building owners.
+In those years, the City of Vancouver will make an adjustment to the GHGI and HEI Limits accordingly.
+A year with an abnormally cold winter is defined as any year where the Heating Degree Days (HDD) deviate from the median by more than 5%.
+Since 1998, the HDD have ranged from 2,497 to 3,043 with a median HDD of 2,844.5 The coldest winter during this period only deviated from the median HDD by 7% and the HDD has deviated from the median by 5% or more (colder) twice.
+This weather normalized GHGI and HEI Limits will be calculated and published by the City with no need for any additional action from building owners.

 Equation 2 will be used by the City to calculate the weather normalization ratio.
 This is done by creating a ratio between the HDD of the cold year and the HDD median to establish the magnitude of the adjustment.
-The City will apply this ratio to the GHG and Heat Energy Limits for the applicable year.
+The City will apply this ratio to the GHGI and HEI Limits for the applicable year.

-Equation 2: Weather Normalization Ratio
+Equation 9: Weather Normalization Ratio

-$WNR = (HDD_X / HDD_B)$
+WNR = (HDD_X / HDD_B)

-WNR: The weather normalization ratio that will be applied to the GHG and will not be adjusted down for warmer years.
+- WNR: The weather normalization ratio that will be applied to the GHGI and HEI Limits for years with abnormally cold winters.
+Limits will not be adjusted down for warmer years. - HDD_x: The Heating Degree Days (HDD) for the year with extreme weather. - HDD_B: The baseline Heating Degree Days (HDD), which is 2844.

-Heat Energy Limits for years with abnormally cold winters.
-Limits

-HDDx: The Heating Degree Days (HDD) for the year with extreme weather.

-HDD_B: The baseline Heating Degree Days (HDD), which is 2844.

-EXAMPLE
+5.1 EXAMPLE